 Using activated charcoal as a mask and scrub can help loosen the debris clogging up your pores.
 In addition, it will also adsorb any foreign impurities that may have slipped into your enlarged pores.

-Ready to get started with activated charcoal?
+Ready to get started?
 Below are two recipes for your skin: a detoxifying mask to remove impurities and an exfoliating charcoal mask to get that deep debris out of your pores.
-Keep in mind that while activated charcoal won’t stain your skin, it will stain other surfaces like countertops and clothes, so be careful during application.
+Keep in mind that while it won’t stain your skin, it will stain other surfaces like countertops and clothes, so be careful during application.

 1/2 Tablespoon Activated Charcoal Powder